Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Geography/Baedoor_Continent/Baedoor/Cities/Fegar.md

 <span style="color:#107C23">**cities**</span> [✦](/Loreum/Tags.md#-cities)

 ---
-**Fegar** is small town built on the shore of **lake Isanam**.
+**Fegar** is small town built on the shore of [lake Isanam](/Loreum/Topics/Geography/Baedoor_Continent/Baedoor/Lands/Isanam_Lake.md).
 It is primarily focused on fishing and producing utilities, such as pottery and wool, the latter ever since nearby forest was cut out and carpenters needed to requalify.
 While it has town charter granted ever since 144 OE, Fegar still has a lot of rural character to it.

 ---